Skip to main content

 Included meals: Breakfast, Tasting, Wine tasting, Farewell dinner

-Take a guided sightseeing tour of the Benevento this morning.
+Take a guided sightseeing tour of Benevento this morning.

 Please note: The order of today's activities is subject to change.